 The wild ancestor of chickens are red junglefowl, busy little, pheasant-like birds that frequent subtropical, dappled woodland.
 They are normally quite scared of the open sky — a fear that their domestic descendants have inherited.
 Often, people are dismayed by their hen’s garden antics — they’re no friend to, say, begonias — but they crave, and deserve, a good mixture of woody shrubs, soft fruit and roses.
 Try planting some currant and gooseberry bushes which will soon grow taller than the hens and flourish thanks for their nitrogen-rich manure, and remember that while dustbathing in your beds, chickens can help break up ground elder and bind weed.

-The tale of Chicken Licken — a classic children's story about a chicken who believes the sky is falling — may well have been inspired by the right of hens panicking, which they are want to do if they do not have access to some form of overhead shelter.
+The tale of Chicken Licken — a classic children's story about a chicken who believes the sky is falling — may well have been inspired by the right of hens panicking, which they are inclined to do if they do not have access to some form of overhead shelter.
 Barn-reared pullets (young hens), for example, can become perplexed and dizzy when they’re first allowed to roam outside.
 Even an apple falling from a nearby tree is enough to ruffle their feathers.
 And older ones will still feel exposed to aerial dangers such as plunging hawks.

 It was a better understanding of chicken’s complex needs that inspired Sainsbury’s woodland eggs.
 The scheme — first introduced in 2004 — saw free-range farmers partner with The Woodland Trust, to plant trees inside their poultry ranges.
 There’s been plenty of progress since then with levels of agroforestry reaching heady, organic heights — most notably, perhaps, at Daylesford Organic.
 Without these very necessary measures, large flocks of free-range birds will huddle miserably in the shadows of their sheds.